convexengineering/gpkit/README.md

   - it's easy to check if something is a posynomial
   - they're quick to solve, which is good for large problems and trade-off analysis
   - solving a GP gives you an auomatic sensitivity analysis (via its dual)
-  - and even infeasible GPs give you an idea of how infeasible they are, and which constraints are causing the most trouble
+  - infeasible GP can be examined to figure out how infeasible they are and which constraints are causing the most trouble

 Geometric programs might also have nice social properties:
-  - it's clear when you can't turn an equation into a posynomial:
+  - it's clear when you can't turn an equation into a posynomial;
     - this categorizes the design space into variables computers should definitely be choosing, and those that might be harder to solve for
   - many engineering equations are already posynomials
-  - posynomial models written by different people are easy to bring together, and adding a new model won't bring the whole optimization down
+  - posynomial models written by different people are easy to bring together;
+      - adding a new model won't bring the whole optimization down